A Kinesiology major will prepare you for a variety of fields related to sports and exercise science. Common career paths include:

 In each course, we strive to make the material relevant to our students.

 - In KIN 3311 - Musculoskeletal Anatomy and Biomechanics, a required course for all KIN majors, students will gain detailed knowledge about bones, joints, and muscles.
-Rather than simply focusing on memorizing anatomical details, however, students also perform a variety of labs in which they palpate many of the structures on classmates as they would have to do in physical therapy or athletic training settings.
-Moreover, testing focuses on application: how dysfunction of joints or muscles affect the entire body through the kinetic chain.
+Rather than simply focusing on memorizing anatomical details, however, students will also perform a variety of hands-on lab activities.
+These activities are geared toward our high number of students interested in pursuing careers in physical therapy and athletic training and include palpation, goniometry, manual muscle testing, special orthopedic tests, and more.